brunogsa/ice-survival-war/README.md

 - Eat, keep warm, threat diseases, survive the environment and creatures of the island
 - It's impossible to directly reach the enemy island, but curses and monsters can be summoned there
 - Players can craft items, build bases and share resources
-- The combat has a random factor, but is mostly defined by the players skill and strategy
+- The combat has a random factor, but will mostly be defined by the player skill and strategy

+## Desired Flavors

+- Each game should last up to 45 minutes
+- As time passes, it becomes easier to die
+- The islands must be procedurally generated at the game beginning
+- Equiped items must provide a visual feedback